VensoLabs/VensoLabs/README.md

-# custom-error-page
+# VensoLabs
-Custom error page for VensoLabs while site is being redesigned
+Thank you for visiting us.
+Our website is currently being redesigned and will be up and running shortly.